-- (a) examines scenarios used in preparing the Strategic Plan, issuing an opinion to the Board of Directors; - (b) examines and evaluates the sustainability policy aimed at ensuring the creation of value over time for shareholders and all the other stakeholders in accordance with the principles of sustainable development - as well as sustainability strategies and objectives and the sustainability report submitted annually to the Board of Directors; - (c) examines how the sustainability policy is implemented in business initiatives based upon the guidelines provided by the Board of Directors; - (d) monitors the Company's position in financial markets in terms of sustainability, particularly with regard to the Company's inclusion in the leading sustainability indexes; - (e) monitors international sustainability projects as part of global governance processes and the Company's participation in such projects, designed to strengthen the Company's international reputation; - (f) examines and assesses sustainability initiatives, including individual projects, provided for in agreements with producer countries, submitted by the Chief Executive Officer for presentation to the Board of Directors; - (g) examines the Company's non-profit strategy and its implementation, including individual projects, in the non-profit plan submitted each year to the Board of Directors, as well as non-profit initiatives submitted to the Board of Directors; and - (h) at the request of the Board of Directors, issues an opinion on other sustainability issues.
+- a. examines scenarios for the preparation of the Strategic Plan, giving its opinion to the Board of Directors; - examines and evaluates climate transition issues, i.e. decarbonisation at both operational and product portfolio level, technological innovation, green chemistry and circular economy, aimed at ensuring the creation of value over time for shareholders and all other stakeholders; - c. examines and evaluates other aspects of the sustainability policy, in accordance with the principles of sustainable development, as well as sustainability strategies and objectives; - d. monitors the Company's position in terms of sustainability with regard to financial markets, particularly with regard to annual reporting on new sustainable finance tools, as well as the Company's inclusion in the leading sustainability indexes; - e. examines and evaluates the sustainability report submitted annually to the Board of Directors; - f. monitors international sustainability projects as part of global governance processes and the Company's participation in such projects, designed to strengthen the Company's international leadership; - g. examines and assesses local sustainability initiatives, including in relation to individual projects, provided for in agreements with producer countries, submitted by the CEO for presentation to the Board; - h. examines how the local sustainability policy is implemented in business initiatives, on the basis of indications provided by the Board of Directors; - examines the Company's non-profit strategy and its implementation, including in relation to individual projects, through the non-profit plan submitted each year to the Board, as well as non-profit initiatives submitted to the Board; - i. at the request of the Board, gives its opinion on other sustainability issues; - k. in agreement with the Chief Executive Officer, evaluates the opportunity of organizing open Committee meetings, possibly including other directors, with institutional stakeholders, to listen to their point of view with reference to the issues falling within the competence of the Committee; - at least once every six months, reports to the Board of Directors on its activities, by the date of the approval of the annual and semi-annual financial reports, during the meeting of the Board of Directors indicated by the Chairman of the Board of Directors; - m. coordinates with the Control and Risk Committee in assessing the suitability of periodic financial and non-financial information, to correctly represent the business model, the strategies of the company, the impact of its activity and the performance achieved.